yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### History

 Who built the dungeon?
 What was its originally used for?
 Perhaps it was once a great forge, capable of building the world's most powerful weapon.
 Or maybe it was once a burial site for ancient kings, binding their souls to the lands they once ruled.
-Roll on the tables below, noting the results in your notebook.
-Then answer the following questions:
+Roll on the tables below, noting the results in your notebook, keeping the following questions in mind:

 _"What kind of dungeon is this, and what makes it unusual?"_